Ralph Loop: Teaching AI Agents to Work Autonomously (Without Burning Your Budget)

 ---END_RALPH_STATUS---

-Words like "done," "complete," "finished," or "all tasks complete" add confidence.
-Weak individually -- Claude might use "done" for a completed step -- but they stack to form a stronger signal.
+Signal 2: Keyword Detection (+10-15).
+Words like "done," "complete," "finished" add confidence.
+Weak individually -- Claude might say "done" for one completed step -- but they stack.

-At startup, Gluon scans for task definition files -- TODO.md, @fix_plan.md -- and parses the checkboxes.
-100% completion gets +40 confidence.
-This signal is strong because it's explicit, auditable, and aligned with how humans track work.
+Signal 3: TODO File Parsing (+40).
+At startup Gluon scans for task files (TODO.md, @fix_plan.md) and parses the checkboxes.
+100% completion is strong because it's explicit, auditable, and aligned with how humans track work.

-If Claude runs three iterations in a row without writing any new code, just running tests, that's a sign the work is done and we're just verifying.
-Exit automatically.
+Signal 4: Test Saturation (auto-exit after 3 test-only loops).
+Three iterations in a row that run tests without writing new code means the work is done and we're just verifying.

 Cost Controls & Rate Limiting

-Here's what the cost profile looks like in practice:
+The cost profile in practice:

 - Simple code generation: $0.05-$0.50 per session, $150-$1,500/month at scale